Olaseni-Ajeboriogbon/Google-Data-Analysis-capstone-project/README.md

 * _right click on the database_
 * _select tasks and click import flat file_

 After importing the data into sql server, next is to combine all the tables into one and clean the tables properly.
-Here is the [link](https://github.com/Olaseni-Ajeboriogbon/Google-Data-Analysis-capstone-project/blob/main/cyclistic_Bike_share.sql ) to the sql codes used in combining and cleaning the data.
+Here is the [link](https://github.com/Olaseni-Ajeboriogbon/Google-Data-Analysis-capstone-project/blob/main/cyclistic_Bike_share.sql) to the sql codes used in combining and cleaning the table.

+To further process the data inorder to draw insights, the combined data in sql server was imported to powerbi using directquery method.
+To import data into powerbi using Directquery method follow this steps:
+* Lauch powerbi
+* click Get DAta on the ribbon -> Sql server
+* select import
+* insert sql server name and click ok
+* select the database and click on the combined data

+  This imports the combined data into powerquerry of the powerbi